-The test site is composed of 4.2 kilometers of highway and 1.8 kilometers of urban roadway, along which 20 vehicles with installed on-board units conduct tests.
-The stretch contains two traffic lights, four viaducts, an entrance, and exit, and a bus entrance.
-There are 48 poles for equipment installation, which currently includes 11 communications units (802.11p), 47 fixed cameras, and nine dome cameras.
-Network coverage includes UMTS/3G, 802.11p, and dGPS (DRIVE C2X 2012).
+The test site was 4.2 kilometers of highway and 1.8 kilometers of urban roadway, along which 20 vehicles with installed on-board units conducted tests.
+The stretch contained two traffic lights, four viaducts, an entrance and exit, and a bus entrance.
+There were 48 poles for equipment installation, which currently includes 11 communications units (802.11p), 47 fixed cameras, and nine dome cameras.
+Network coverage includes UMTS/3G, 802.11p, and dGPS.352